Iximiel/cudaOnPlumed/Implementation.md

 ## Interfacing to cuda: invoking the kernel and the reductions

-Go to the [helpers](Helpers.md) page for details on the reduction and on how the memory handlers works.
+This section is changed heavily since the previous version Go to the [helpers](Helpers.md) page for details on the reduction and on how the CCCL interface.

 ### Calling the kernel in the calculate() method